zinbrox/universum_app/README.md

 Looking for something in NASA's vast library of material?
 Just search and we'll show you all the results and articles from right within the app.
 <img src = "https://user-images.githubusercontent.com/53508807/137165567-dc63468a-6fb8-4f10-9a17-14055f4f2e03.jpg" width="200">

-## Sign in possible using Google or Facebook
+## Sign in using Google or Facebook
 (Using Firebase)
 <img src = "https://user-images.githubusercontent.com/53508807/137167580-4cb60780-f3eb-4efb-af59-e0b7f2743086.jpg" width="200">

-Ads added with Admobs
+Ads added with Admob

 ## Credits for the API used:
 APOD, Mars Rover Pcitures, NASA Library - https://api.nasa.gov/